Executive Director, Peggi Kriegbaum, M.A.

 - Advances professional learning based on educational needs

 - Models and inspires ethical behavior

-The Center for Professional Development (CPD) provides lifelong learning for the improvement and enhancement of the professional effectiveness of educators, primarily those in elementary and secondary education.
+The Continuing Education department (CE) provides lifelong learning for the improvement and enhancement of the professional effectiveness of educators, primarily those in elementary and secondary education.

 Important Note: Health/Physical Education (HPE) and Computer Technology (TEC) courses do not fulfill the computer or health component requirements for the California Clear Credential.

 University credit is earned on a semester-unit basis.
 Numbers 999-1999 designate courses that meet objectives that cannot be served by established baccalaureate and/or graduate offerings.
 Coursework offered for college credit adheres to 45 hours per semester unit for 900 series independent study courses and 12.5 contact hours per unit, plus an assignment, for 1000 series professional development courses.

 Open enrollment is available for all CE independent study courses.
 Students register online at ce.fresno.edu or by calling 800-372-5505 using Visa, MasterCard, American Express or Discover Card.

 Students may be registered for a maximum of nine (9) units concurrently:

 - A maximum of six (6) units may be completed in three (3) weeks

 - A maximum of nine (9) units may completed in six (6) weeks